 General

-A STA keeps two state variables for each STA with which direct communication via the WM is needed:
+A STA keeps an enumerated state variable for each STA with which direct communication via the WM is needed.
+This variable expresses the relationship between the local STA and the remote STA.
+It takes on the following values:

-Authentication state: The values are unauthenticated and authenticated.

-Association state: The values are unassociated and associated.

-These two variables create four local states for the relationship between the STA and the remote STA

 State 1: Initial start state, unauthenticated, unassociated.